Modern rotary lawn mowers have made several advances over their predecessors, especially in safety features.

 Those lawn mowers could run on electricity powered by the sun, if the technology improves.
 Or they could run on biodiesel or hydrogen fuel cell technology already under development.

 And researchers are always looking for ways to cut the grass more effectively, from improved mulching techniques to self-sharpening blades.
-For lots more information on lawn mowers and home improvement technology, see the links on the next page.
+For lots more information on lawn mowers and home improvement technology, see the links below.